A tree removal permit is required to remove a street tree in San Francisco. Any tree in the public right-of-way is considered a street tree.

 In addition, new legislation enacted in 2007 requires that a permit be issued to remove any significant tree.
-These trees are within 10 feet of the public right-of-way and also meet one of the following size requirements:
+As defined in the Public Works Code, Significant trees are located on private property, but within 10 feet of the public right-of-way and also meet any one of the following size requirements:

 - 20 feet or greater in height